yalcinalp/Internet-Browsers-Tab-Mechanism-via-Linked-Lists/Tester/README.md

 # Tester

 Credit: @ogul1

-Tester was provided by one of my classmates Emirhan Ogul
+This tester was provided by one of my classmates Emirhan Ogul

 Before start, unzip all the zip files.